Mossos d'Esquadra: Special intervention group (GEI)

 The Special Intervention Group (GEI; in Catalan: Grup Especial d'Intervenció) is a Mossos d'Esquadra body that specializes in situations with a high risk of armed violence such as terrorist detention, rescues of hostages, and VIP protection.
 This group is under the command of the Intervention Division.

 This group was created in 1984 with the collaboration of Spezialeinsatzkommando (SEK) of Germany.
 It was kept secret in anticipation of the security challenges that would be posed with the holding of the Barcelona Olympic Games in 1992.
 Another rationale for its creation was to transfer responsibility for prisons to the Generalitat de Catalonia; this was felt to require a protocol to deal with riots or hostage-taking.

-Armament
+Firearms

 The force has a large quantity and variety of weapons.
-Each of the weapons is assigned only to one GEI.